Phytys/bitcoin-price-runner/readme.md

 5. **Enemies**: Altcoin distractors and Fiat maxis to be defeated
 6. **Scoring**: Based on price movements and player actions

+## Database

+The project uses SQLAlchemy as an ORM and supports both development and production environments:

+- **Development**: SQLite database
+- **Production**: PostgreSQL database

+The database stores leaderboard entries, including player names, scores, and timestamps.

+## Redis Usage

+Redis is utilized for:

+1. **Rate Limiting**: Implements distributed rate limiting for API endpoints
+2. **Caching**: Used as a caching backend in production for improved performance
+3. **Session Management**: Potential use for centralized session storage in a distributed environment

+The application checks for Redis availability and falls back to local alternatives when Redis is not available, providing flexibility for different deployment scenarios.

 ## Installation and Setup

 1. Clone the repository